 Hypopigmentation, by contrast, involves a reduction in melanin production, often resulting from injury, inflammation, or the absence of melanocytes in a specific area.
 Conditions that can cause lightening of the skin include scarring, eczema or dermatitis, trauma, infections, and vitiligo.

-Please note: Genevieve does not perform skin cancer checks.
+Please note: TDOC does not perform skin cancer checks.
 For skin cancer assessments, it is recommended to consult a skin cancer doctor or dermatologist.

 Available treatments include:

-With personalised care and expert knowledge, Genevieve helps you take control of your skin health and achieve visible, long-lasting improvements.
+With personalised care and expert knowledge, you take control of your skin health and achieve visible, long-lasting improvements.

 Melasma is an inflammatory skin condition which leads to patches of grey to dark brown pigmentation by which it is commonly identified.
 Unlike sun spots and sun damaged skin, melasma develops primarily in response to hormonal changes and inflammation within the skin.
 It involves compromised skin function as well as inflammation of the skin's blood vessels.